djkeh/djkeh.github.io/about.md

 permalink: /about/
 ---

 Welcome to the Uno's Blog.
+If you'd like to fully understand my entire pages and posts, please learn Korean generously :)

 Uno Kim
 loveTF / Rookie Programmer
-경기도 성남시 분당구 삼평동 629 NHN엔터테인먼트 플레이뮤지엄 463-400
+629 Play Museum, NHN Entertainment,
+Sampyeong-dong, Bundang-gu, Seongnam-si, Gyeonggi-do, Korea
+ZIPCODE 463-400
 Mobile +821027785309
 Email  uno@nhnent.com

 Talking about technical stuffs of this site-